trocafone/laika/README.md

  - profile: Name of the profile to use.
 Credentials of this profile must be ones of a service account with access to Google Drive API.
  - filename: Name for the resulting file.
- - folder: Directory, inside which the file will be stored.
+ - folder: Directory in which the file will be stored.
 If not specified, the file is stored in the root of given drive.
-If there are more than one directory with the same name, the file will be stored in the first this result find (depends on Drive API).
+If there are more than one directory with the same name, the file will be stored in the first one this result finds (depends on Drive API).
  - folder_id: Id of the directory in which the result will be saved.
 If specified, *folder* configuration will be ignored.
 You can get this id from the url in Google Drive web interface.
  - grant: Email of user, in the name of whom the file will be uploaded.
 Must have access to specified folder.